Authenticity for the AI Era

 - It does not detect whether content is AI-generated.

-- It does not preserve verification through lossy conversions (for example, JPEG).
+- It does not preserve verification through lossy conversions (for example, JPG/JPEG).

 Designed for high-value digital assets